 It makes me tired now just to write that.

 It has been almost 21 years since I had my first baby.
 And I can see now that I made it a lot more complicated than it needed to be.
-Retiring from my job as Super Mom was not a smooth and painless transition.
+Retiring from my job as Super Mom was not a smooth and painless transition looking forward The Barclay at SouthPark retirement community in Charlotte NC has a rental model with no entry fee.
 It has taken two decades and four children.
 And there are plenty of days, even now, that I get called back to my old ways.
 Sometimes a lazy Sunday of snuggling in bed with the family until noon will trigger a Monday Morning Ambition Attack: a driving need to clean the entire house, wax my eyebrows while trying to curl my hair, dress the girls in matching outfits to run to the store for supplies so that I can cook a multi-layerd French pastry from scratch, and vacuum the Cheerios out of the car…all before lunch.
 I bet it is not surprising to hear that I usually fail miserably and just end up strapping the kids into their Cheerio-infested car seats with their mismatched pajamas still on and get a box of donuts from the drive-thru instead.

 Our recent move to a much smaller home has really sent my Super Mom side into a tizzy.
 Lack of storage, smaller rooms, and makeshift accommodations have left me feeling pretty Superpower-less.
 We needed to make choices that forced me to think long and hard about my real parenting values vs. other peoples expectations (or more accurately, what I perceived to be other people’s expectations).
 For instance, should we set up the (very tiny) third bedroom to be a “real bedroom” with “real beds” for the two little ones (who still sleep with us full time) or should we use the space for a play room with enough room to actually play?
 The common sense answer was to put the beds into storage and let the girls have a fun and functional place to play.
 However, my Super Mom response was “Gasp!
 What will people think when they see that there are no beds for two of our children?!?!”
 And then I had a brilliant stroke of clarity that put the whole thing in perspective: Our family lives in this house.
 The ubiquitous “other people” do not.
 Duh.